-The fall semester 2019 was a record with regard to the use of the wood shop.
-More people took advantage of the various types of training than ever before.
-The shop is well-equipped with table saws, miter saws, a panel saw and multiple band saws.
+The wood shop is well-equipped with table saws, miter saws, a panel saw and multiple band saws.
 Included are a 12″ jointer/planer, a 20″ planer, a 25″ drum sander, a mortiser, a shaper and a wood lathe.

 The TEAM Lab offers three different seminars in woodworking, along with periodic workshops, and now has more flexibility with regards to personal projects.
 A woodworking club was in the works when ECB flooded and then COVID shut down the shops earlier this year, but we hope to restart again soon.

 Projects range everywhere from personal projects and rough prototypes, to finished designs, 170-course projects to Capstone Senior Designs.
 Some of the most creative have been personal workshop projects which are allowed on a limited basis.

 “Thank you!
 Honestly, the help I got from the TEAM lab staff on all of my projects was the key to making them successful.
 I couldn’t recommend TEAM Lab more!
 I wish I had started with you all earlier or even gotten a job there when I was in school. “

 Anne Marie Kozol was taking a distance course in Architecture from the UW Milwaukee when she came up with this Frank Lloyd Wright-inspired design for a clock.

 A common project used in training is the ever-present cutting board, an excellent way to practice using the table saw and jointer/planer.
 Jan Maroske made this one with two different types of wood, using the contrasting colors of maple and walnut as a design element.